Marquette University Staff Assembly Bylaws

-The University Staff Assembly (the “Staff Assembly”) shall represent Marquette University staff so that their views and interests may be considered, alongside those of faculty and students, in the conduct of institutional affairs that affect life in the workplace and in the advancement of the university’s mission.
-The Staff Assembly will provide nominations for staff appointments to administrative committees, and task forces and initiatives, as requested and as appropriate.
+The University Staff Assembly (the “Staff Assembly”) shall represent Marquette University staff so that their views and interests may be considered, alongside those of faculty and students, in the conduct of institutional affairs that affect life in the workplace and in the advancement of the University’s mission.
+The Staff Assembly will provide nominations for staff appointments to administrative committees, and other task forces and initiatives, as requested and as appropriate.

 Any full-time or regular part-time employee whose primary designation is staff rather than faculty or student, who has been employed by Marquette University for at least one year, and who is not represented by a collective bargaining unit, may be elected to the Staff Assembly.
 Membership on the University Staff Assembly shall consist of:

 - One Associate or Assistant Vice President.

 - Seven Area Representatives elected from the three consolidated areas of the University as follows:

 - Three - Office of the Provost*

-- Two Office of Finance/Office of General Counsel/Office of the President/Mission and Ministry/Athletics
+- Two - Office of Finance/Advancement/Office of General Counsel & HR/Office of the President/Mission and Ministry/Athletics

 *All areas under the Office of the Provost

 Annual University Staff Assembly elections will take place in April.
-The slate of canidates will be designed to maximize the balance between exempt and non-exempt employees.
+The slate of candidates will be designed to maximize the balance between exempt and non-exempt employees.

 Terms of Office: